 A Lean organization engages everyone in using science to improve work by seeing and solving problems every day to optimize the flow of value to clients.
 Anywhere where there is work, Lean thinking applies.
 In this 1-day workshop, participants situate Lean in a scientific context.
-Building on the Introduction to Lean simulation, participants collaboratively write a case study using the “A3 report” systematic approach to solve a problem and to gain consensus on improvements.
+Building on the Introduction to Lean for Government experiments, participants collaboratively write a case study using the “A3 report” systematic approach to solve a problem and to gain consensus on improvements.
 Prerequisite is Introduction to Lean for Government.

--Brief history of the Toyota Production System
+-Brief history of improvement leading to the Toyota Production System

 -Core elements of all sciences

 -Knowledge and science